History of the Dominican Republic: Dominican Civil War and second United States occupation 1965–66

 On April 16, 1965, growing dissatisfaction generated another military rebellion on April 24, 1965, that demanded Bosch's restoration.
 The insurgents, reformist officers and civilian combatants loyal to Bosch commanded by Colonel Francisco Caamaño, and who called themselves the Constitutionalists, staged a coup, seizing the national palace.
-Immediately, conservative military forces, led by Wessin and calling themselves Loyalists, struck back, strafing the rebel-held national palace with four World War II–vintage P-51 Mustangs, losing one to ground machine-gun fire.
+Immediately, conservative military forces, led by Wessin and calling themselves Loyalists, struck back, strafing the rebel-held national palace with four World War II–vintage F‑51D Mustangs, losing one to ground machine-gun fire.
+On April 26, F‑51Ds and Vampire jets attacked Santo Domingo, strafing with .50‑caliber machine guns and 20 mm cannons, dropping 500‑lb bombs, and firing HVAR rockets, killing hundreds of people in the city.

-On April 27, Colonel Caamaño ordered his troops to cross the Duarte Bridge, where they defeated General Wessin's tanks attempting to cross from San Isidro.
-Meanwhile, rebels took control of downtown Santo Domingo, seizing the Ozama Fortress and an arms cache.
-In the western residential areas, rebel paramilitary groups harassed U.S. citizens at a hotel, lining them up outside and firing shots over their heads.

 On April 28, the anti-Bosch army elements requested U.S. military intervention and U.S. forces landed, ostensibly to protect U.S. citizens and to evacuate U.S. and other foreign nationals.
 The first U.S. casualty occurred when a Dominican sniper killed a Marine near the U.S. embassy.
 U.S. President Lyndon B. Johnson, convinced of the defeat of the Loyalist forces and fearing the creation of "a second Cuba" on America's doorstep, ordered U.S. forces to restore order.
 In what was initially known as Operation Power Pack, 27,677 U.S. troops were ultimately ordered to the Dominican Republic.

 Denied a military victory, the Constitutionalist rebels quickly had a Constitutionalist congress elect Caamaño president of the country.
 U.S. officials countered by backing General Antonio Imbert.
 On May 7, Imbert was sworn in as president of the Government of National Reconstruction.
 The next step in the stabilization process, as envisioned by Washington and the OAS, was to arrange an agreement between President Caamaño and President Imbert to form a provisional government committed to early elections.
 However, Caamaño refused to meet with Imbert until several of the Loyalist officers, including Wessin y Wessin, were made to leave the country.